 Hopefully the more she learns to connect with nature, the more inclined she will be to help preserve it when she grows up.
 And eventually pass along her own gardening memories and skills to future little ones.

-Information for this article was provided by Marvin Potter, Live Plant Category Manager; Brenda Christopherson, Garden Center Manager, Ogden IFA Country Store; and Emily Newhouse, Marketing.
+Information for this article was provided by Marvin Potter, Live Plant Category Manager; Brenda Christopherson, Garden Center Manager, Ogden IFA Country Store.